A wart is a small growth with a rough texture that can appear anywhere on the body. It can look like a solid blister or a small cauliflower.

 This treatment may not be suitable during pregnancy.

-If warts do not respond to standard treatments, a dermatologist, or skin specialist, may offer other options.
+If warts do not respond to standard treatments, a dermatologist, or skin specialist, may offer

 - Immunotherapy attempts to make the patient's immune system destroy the warts